Doc-Scripter/Article/README.md

 This approach has made it easier for patients to get the care they need without always having to come back to the hospital, which not only improves their health outcomes but also helps reduce the chances of being readmitted.
 Plus, it’s a great way to ensure patients stay on track with their recovery and feel supported throughout the process.

-For more details, you can check out the Johns Hopkins Medicine website [here](https://www.hopkinsmedicine.org/news/articles/2020/06/heart-failure-bridge-clinic-helps-patients-manage-disease-and-reduces-hospital-readmissions)
+For more details, you can check out [here](https://www.hopkinsmedicine.org/news/articles/2020/06/heart-failure-bridge-clinic-helps-patients-manage-disease-and-reduces-hospital-readmissions)

-This example underscores the potential of data science in healthcare to not only identify barriers to care but also implement solutions that enhance patient access and quality of service.
+This example shows the potential of data science in healthcare to not only identify barriers to care but also implement solutions that enhance patient access and quality of service.
 Hospitals utilizing data analytics can streamline operations and improve the overall patient experience, proving that a data-driven approach is essential for modern healthcare delivery.

-In summary, data science is not just about numbers; it is about transforming insights into actionable strategies that improve patient care and operational efficiency across the healthcare spectrum.
+In summary, data science is not just about numbers; it's about transforming insights into actionable strategies that improve patient care and operational efficiency across the healthcare spectrum.

 ## The heart of Data Science(Math)